lingraphica/LingraphicaSass/README.md

 # LingraphicaSass
 Stylesheets are located in vendor/assets/stylesheets

-This repo can be imported as a Node Module or Reby Gem.
+This repo can be imported as a Node Module or Ruby Gem.

 ## Installation